noselasd/e212/README.md

 6. Fetch dependencies:
     $GOPATH/bin/govendor sync

+7. For go-1.16 or newer, run
+   export GO111MODULE=auto

-7. build the app:
+8. build the app:
     make

-8. Add a user(admin with password admin)  and initialize the database:
+9. Add a user(admin with password admin)  and initialize the database:
     ./e212_cmd newuser admin admin@example.com admin

-9. (Optional) Add E212 entries from ITU (Note, there can be some constraint violation due to duplicated entries from the ITU website) sqlite3 mccmnc.db < e212.sql
+10. (Optional) Add E212 entries from ITU (Note, there can be some constraint violation due to duplicated entries from the ITU website) sqlite3 mccmnc.db < e212.sql

-10. Run the app:
+11. Run the app:
     ./e212

-11. Visit the website at http://localhost:4000
+12. Visit the website at http://localhost:4000
     (Admin login can use the user:admin password:admin for the user created above)

 Develop